 An interscholastic sport is defined to include all sports approved by the Florida High School Athletic Association (FHSAA).
 The course, Interscholastic Sports, course number 15004000, shall be entered on the student's transcripts as a non-credit course.
 Completion of one (1) semester with a grade of "C" or better in a marching band class or in a physical activity class that requires participation in marching band activities as an extracurricular activity (such as eurhythmics, dance corps, or flag corps), with regular practice and performance in marching band activities satisfies a one-half credit requirement in physical education or performing arts.
 This one-half credit may not be used to satisfy the personal fitness requirement or the requirement for adaptive physical education under an Individual Educational Plan (IEP) or 504 Plan.
-Completion of two (2) years in a Reserve Officer Training Corps (R.O.T.C.) class a significant component of which is drills, shall satisfy the one (1) credit requirement in physical education and the one (1) credit requirement in performing arts.
-This credit may not be used to satisfy the personal fitness requirement for adaptive physical education under an Individual Education Plan (IEP) or 504 Plan.
+Completion of two (2) years in a Reserve Officer Training Corps (R.O.T.C.) class a significant component of which is drills, shall satisfy the one (1) credit requirement in physical education and the one (1) credit requirement in physical education and the one (1) credit requirement for adaptive physical education and the one (1) credit requirement in physical education and the one (1) credit requirement for adaptive physical education and the one (1) credit requirement in physical education and the one (1) credit requirement in physical education and the one (1) credit requirement for adaptive physical education under an Individual Education Plan (IEP) or 504 Plan.